lucie2335/Getting-and-cleaning-data---Final-assignmen-t/README.md

-**There are two tidy data sets : tidydata1 and tidydata2.** **They compiled measurements realised on 30 volunteers during 6 different types of activities,** by the mean of a smartphone (Samsung Galaxy S II) on the waist.
+**There are two tidy data sets : tidydata1 and tidydata2.** \_\_ Only
+the second is posted\_\_ **They compiled measurements realised on 30 volunteers during 6 different types of activities,** by the mean of a smartphone (Samsung Galaxy S II) on the waist.
 Using its embedded accelerometer and gyroscope, the experiment captured : - Triaxial acceleration from the accelerometer (total acceleration) and the estimated body acceleration. - Triaxial Angular velocity from the gyroscope. - A 561-feature vector with time and frequency domain variables.

 **The raw data used to create tidydata1 and tidy\_ata2 is available here:**